snowdriftcoop/snowdrift/CONTRIBUTING.md

 When your updates all compile, tests pass, and you are ready to submit to the main Snowdrift project, *commit* your changes.

-If you are new to Git, we urge you to learn about the process of staging with `git add` before committing and about review tools like `git status` and `git diff`.
-See the links at the end of this file for learning resources.

 For now, though it isn't best practice, you can quickly commit all your changes with the command: